 Welcome Imbide Bar event planning and catering company.
 We are a newly founded startup based in London.
 For the time being we are still working on setting up an actual location for our business.
 When I say we, I’m referring to my friends and me.
 Imbide team consists of me, Clyde Lawrence, and my friends David Cryer, Samantha Tomlin and Lorraine Mitchell.
-Basic idea of ours is to modernize the event planning business through the use of modern tech like refill alarms, party game stations and we even plan on using cheapest drone with camera in party planning.
+Basic idea of ours is to modernize the event planning business through the use of modern tech like refill alarms, party game stations and we even plan on using drones with camera in party planning.
 How exactly do you plan on doing that, you must be wondering.
 Don’t worry, everything is going to be explain in the following paragraphs.
 In the meantime, in case you want to learn more about drones, to be prepared when you spot them on our party – you can do it on specialised websites that are talking exclusively about drones.
 Such this website here.

 Event planning hasn’t kept up with times